telescopeѲptics.net

 Maksutov corrector is not perfect optically, and is all but easy to make

-reason is to be sought in above average fabrication quality.
+the above average fabrication quality.

-Similarly to Schmidt-Newtonian, the only
+Similarly to the Schmidt-Newtonian, the only

 difference between the camera and telescope arrangement with Maksutov